Truly chiral phonons in {\alpha}-HgS: Methods

-\textbf{The origin of spin and orbital PAMs. } Here we provide an explicit form of the spin and orbital PAMs associated with the screw operation $\left\{ C_{3}~|~\mathbf{c}/3\right\} $, where $\mathbf{c}/3$ is the non-primitive translation.
-The atomic displacement amplitude associated with the phonon propagation may be generally written as
+\textbf{The origin of spin and orbital PAMs. } Here we provide an explicit form of the spin and orbital PAMs associated with the screw operation $\left\{ C_{3}~|~\textbf{c}/3\right\} $, where $\textbf{c}/3$ is the non-primitive translation.
+The atomic displacement vector field $\textbf{u}_{\textbf{k}}(\textbf{r})$ associated with the phonon propagation may be generally written as